dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 ============================

 The :ref:`and` example used the :class:`~dwave.system.composites.EmbeddingComposite`
-composite to :term:`minor-embed` its unstructured problem.
-That composite runs a :ref:`minorminer algorithm <sdk_index_minorminer>` to find a minorembedding each time you submit a problem.
+composite to :term:`minor-embed` its unstructured problem onto the topology of a quantum computer's qubits and couplers.
+That composite uses the :ref:`minorminer algorithm <sdk_index_minorminer>` to find a minor embedding for each problem you submit.

-However, for some applications the submitted problems might be related or limited in size in such a way that you can find a common minor embedding for the entire set of problems you wish to submit.
-For the current problem, for example, you might wish to submit the same circuit multiple times while each time fixing inputs to zero or one in various configurations.
+For some applications, the submitted problems might be related or limited in size in such a way that you can find a common minor embedding for the entire set of problems.
+For instance, you might wish to submit the circuit of this example multiple times with various configurations of fixed inputs (inputs set to zero or one).

-One way of doing this is to pre-calculate a minor-embedding for a clique (a :term:`complete graph`) with the maximum number of nodes expected for your problem.
-Because any BQM of :math:`n` variables maps to a subgraph of an :math:`n`--node clique\ [#]_, you can use the pre-calculated embedding with any unused nodes and edges assigned values of zero.
+One approach is to pre-calculate a minor-embedding for a clique (a :term:`complete graph`), a "clique embedding", of a size at least equal to the maximum number of variables (nodes) expected in your problem.
+Because any BQM of :math:`n` variables maps to a subgraph of an :math:`n`--node clique\ [#]_, you can then use the clique embedding by assigning to all unused nodes and edges a value of zero.

 .. [#]
-  The figure below shows two random :func:`~networkx.generators.random_graphs.random_regular_graph` graphs with four and three nodes, respectively, each with two edges per node, on a background of a 5-node clique.
+  The figure below illustrates such subgraphs.
+Two random :func:`~networkx.generators.random_graphs.random_regular_graph` graphs with four and three nodes, respectively, each with two edges per node, are plotted on a background of a 5-node clique.

   .. figure:: ../_images/subgraphs_clique5.png
      :name: MultiGateCircuit_SubgraphsClique5